TariqAHassan/BioVida/README.md

 -----------------

-BioVida is a library designed to automate both the harvesting, post-processing and integration of biomedical data.
+BioVida is a library designed to automate the harvesting, post-processing and integration of biomedical data.
 This automation is accomplished with a combination of traditional software development approaches and the latest machine learning techniques, namely convolutional